enricofrigoli/chg_project/script/task01_03_alternative.md

 We propose here two paraller pipelines to process the data: the one we saw in class (using UnifiedGenotyper etc.) that makes use of tools that are no longer considered "best-practice", and another one that uses the most updated tools (HaplotypeCaller etc.).
-The following is the description of the second pipeline.
+The following is the description of the second pipeline (setup 2 in the report).

 ## Data cleaning